Residency Program in Small Animal Emergency Medicine and Critical Care

-Clinic duty on the emergency receiving service includes primary assessment, management and treatment of emergency cases.
-The majority of the shifts are weekday or swing receiving shifts under the direct guidance and supervision of a faculty member with some overnight and weekend shifts included in the schedule.
-Residents are responsible for client communications, referring veterinarian communications and timely maintenance of an acceptable medical record.
-Clinic duty when working in the intensive care unit includes examination and evaluation of all ICU patients, consulting with students and clinicians of other services on patient management issues, performance of procedures and assistance in nursing care.
+Clinic duty on the emergency service includes primary assessment, management, and treatment of primary, secondary (referral), and tertiary referral emergency cases.
+The majority are weekday or swing receiving shifts under the direct supervision of an ACVECC Diplomate with approximately 4–5 weeks/year of overnight and weekend shifts included in the schedule.
+Residents are responsible for client communications, referring veterinarian communications, and timely maintenance of an acceptable medical record.
+Clinic duty when working in the ICU includes examination and evaluation of ICU patients, consulting with students and clinicians of other services regarding patient management, and performance of procedures including advanced catheter placement and care of patients undergoing mechanical ventilation.

 A primary aim of this residency program is to provide a high level of academic instruction.
-Resident rounds are held weekly for 10 months of the year, residents will be required to complete assigned reading and participate in these sessions.
-In addition journal club is held weekly and residents are required to have the read the assigned journal article and be willing to answer questions, contribute to the discussion etc. Residents do several presentations annually including grand rounds, resident rounds, and student club events.
+Resident rounds are held weekly for 10 months / year; residents are required to complete assigned reading and participate in these sessions.
+In addition, journal club is held weekly and residents are required to read the assigned article and to contribute to the discussion.
+Residents do at least two didactic lecture presentations annually including E/CC grand rounds, resident rounds, and student club events, which easily fulfill the ACVECC requirement for didactic teaching.

-Residents in this training program have a substantial teaching load.
-Teaching veterinary students and emergency interns in both formal rounds sessions as well as case based teaching is expected for the entire time residents are on clinical service.
+Residents in our program participate in clinical and didactic student and specialty intern teaching.
 Residents also participate in teaching veterinary student laboratories.
-Performance of a research project is a requirement of both the ACVECC board certification and necessary to successfully attain a residency certificate.
-Residents will be guided and assisted through all stages of development of a research project including project design, grant writing, data generation, data analysis, manuscript preparation and abstract presentation.
+Performance of a research project is required for ACVECC board certification and to attain the UC Davis E/CC residency certificate.
+Residents will be guided and assisted through all stages of development of a research project including project design, grant writing, data generation, data analysis, manuscript preparation, and abstract presentation.

 Structure and organization: